 Offered every other fall semester, this course offers an interdisciplinary exploration of cultures in the Ancient World that formed the foundations of Western culture.
 The reading list includes great works of ancient literature and philosophy such as the Homeric epics, tragedies by Sophocles and Euripides, philosophical works of Plato and Aristotle, the Book of Job, Virgil's Aeneid, Stoic and Epicurean texts, Horace’s poetry, Paul’s Epistle to the Corinthians, and Apuleius's Golden Ass.
 In addition, students will study the classical art and architecture of Greece and Rome.
 The theme of Fall 2013’s course is “Epic Destinies, Individual Journeys.”

-Offered every other fall semester, the third course of the Sequence treats the cultural developments in the West from the Baroque Period through the European Enlightenment and Romanticism.
+Offered every other fall semester, the third course of the Series treats the cultural developments in the West from the Baroque Period through the European Enlightenment and Romanticism.
 The reading list includes works by Cervantes, Descartes, Milton, Voltaire, Hume, Kant, William Blake, Jane Austen, and Dickinson.
 Students will also study Baroque, Classical, and Romantic music, as well as the visual arts of the period, including the influential work of Hogarth.

-Offered every other spring semester, the final course of the Humanities Sequence deals with intellectual and cultural developments from the mid-nineteenth to the early twenty-first centuries.
+Offered every other spring semester, the final course of the Humanities Series deals with intellectual and cultural developments from the mid-nineteenth to the early twenty-first centuries.
 The reading list includes works by Marx, Nietzsche, Dostoevsky, Virginia Woolf, T.S.
 Eliot, John Rawls, Robert Nozick, Gabriel Garcia Marquez, and Toni Morrison.
-In addition, students analyze a film by Alfred Hitchcock, as well as examples of visual art from Impressionism through Post-Modernism.
+In addition, students analyze film and visual art ranging from Impressionism to Expressionism to Post-Modernism.
 Special lectures are presented on twentieth-century music, including fine arts music, blues, and jazz.

-The Honors College is developing a list of Humanities Sequence Alumni.
-If you are one of the many students who benefited from participating in the Humanities Sequence over the last sixty years, please get in touch with us.
-You can email Dr. Nancy West, Director of the Honors College and Coordinator of the Humanities Sequence at WestN@missouri.edu with your name, contact information, and any memories you have of your time in the Humanities Sequence.
+The Honors College is developing a list of Humanities Series Alumni.
+If you are one of the many students who benefited from participating in the Humanities Series over the last sixty years, please get in touch with us.
+You can email Dr. Rachel Harper, Director of the University Writing Center and Coordinator of the Humanities Series at HarperRP@missouri.edu with your name, contact information, and any memories you have of your time in the Humanities Series.

-Also, you can keep up with what is going on the Humanities Sequence and the MU Honors College by “liking” the Honors College Alumni Facebook page.
+Also, you can keep up with what is going on the Humanities Series and the MU Honors College by “liking” the Honors College Alumni Facebook page.

-If you are interested in making a larger gift, to endow a faculty position or the Sequence as a whole, please get in contact with Dr. Nancy West at WestN@missouri.edu.
+If you are interested in making a larger gift, to endow a faculty position or the Series as a whole, please get in contact with Dr. J.D.
+Bowers at BowersJD@missouri.edu.